gregdeli/Arduino-Bare-Metal-Programing/Readme.md

 ## Presentation
-The slides presented at the Upatras ACM Student Chapter are loceted in: **Presentation/Arduino Bare Metal Programming.pdf**
+The slides presented at the Upatras ACM Student Chapter are located in: **Presentation/Arduino Bare Metal Programming.pdf**